 Weight and friction

-The stopping distance is the thinking distance added to the braking distance.
-The graph shows some typical stopping distances.
+The stopping distance of a car depends on two things: the thinking distance and the braking distance.